 What to do if someone falls into deep water:

-- call 999 and ask for the fire service.
+- call 999 and ask for the fire service, if you're inland such as in the West Midlands, or the coastguard if you're at the coast.
 If you don’t have a phone, shout for help – but do not enter the water

 - encourage the person in the water to try to float on their back – and, if there’s rescue equipment nearby, throw it to them